 How to find the best pediatrician for your baby

-Start by talking to parent friends who live in your area to see which doctors in the neighborhood they love and recommend (they might also be able to tell you about any negative experiences they may have had).
+Start by talking to parent friends who live in your area to see which doctors in the neighborhood they love and recommend.
+They might also be able to tell you about any negative experiences they may have had.
 Or just do a Google search of pediatricians close to home.

 You can schedule visits ahead of your baby's birth where you and your potential pediatrician meet, get to know each other, ask questions and evaluate whether it's a good fit.
-Y

-If for any reason it doesn't seem like a good match, it’s better to find on early in the process.
+These first meetings are a great opportunity to be honest about things that are important to you.
+If for any reason it doesn't seem like a good match, it’s better to find out early on in the process.

-Because FAAP-designated doctors commit to continuing education in order to maintain their membership, you can rest easy knowing that your pediatrician is up-to-date on the most recent research and treatments when it comes to your baby.
+Because F.A.A.P.-designated doctors commit to continuing education in order to maintain their membership, you can rest easy knowing that your pediatrician is up-to-date on the most recent research and treatments when it comes to your baby.

 When should you decide on the best pediatrician for your family?